 Lower back pain - a common disease

-You've probably heard that back pain is a widespread disease.
-That doesn't come from nowhere, because: Around one in four Germans goes to the doctor once a year - because of back pain.
-So if you're feeling pain in your lower back, you're not alone.
-Almost everyone has had back pain at some point in their life, and we know: It's really uncomfortable.
+You have probably also heard that back pain is a widespread disease.
+That's not from nowhere, because: Around one in four Germans go to the doctor once a year - because of back pain.
+So if you feel pain in your lower back, you're not alone.
+Almost everyone has experienced back pain at some point in their life. back pain and we know that: It's really unpleasant.
 The spine in particular is important for movement and is challenged both when standing and sitting.
-If the pain in the lower back is particularly severe, everyday life can suffer accordingly - from constant pain to insomnia to immobility, back pain can have a variety of consequences.
-Sometimes the causes of lower back pain are not so complex.
+If the pain in the lower back is particularly severe, everyday life can suffer accordingly - from constant pain to insomnia to the inability to move, back pain can have a variety of consequences.
+However, the causes of lower back pain are sometimes not that complex.

 Lower back pain - the lumbar spine